 Settlement Agreements (Compromise Agreements)

-- Advising the Financial Director of a Hedge Fund on a settlement agreement that included share options, loans and equity worth (£800,000)
+- Advising the Financial Director of a Hedge Fund on a settlement agreement that included share options, loans and equity worth in excess of £800,000.

-- Negotiating the exit package for a senior sales person to include two years full pay and the payment of legal fees in full
+- Negotiating the exit package for a senior sales person to include two years’ gross pay and the payment of legal fees in full.